 Map mapValues = new HashMap();

-//This sets the page color, the int value here will make the page black. mapValues.put(JPedalSettings.PAGE_COLOR, 0);
+//This sets the page colour, the int value here will make the page black. mapValues.put(JPedalSettings.PAGE_COLOR, 0);

-//This sets the text color, the int value here will make the text white. mapValues.put(JPedalSettings.TEXT_COLOR, -1);
+//This sets the text colour, the int value here will make the text white. mapValues.put(JPedalSettings.TEXT_COLOR, -1);

 //This sets a flag to specify if shape and line art

-//should also be made the same color as the text.
+//should also be made the same colour as the text.

 //This actually sets the values so they will be used from this point on.